0xProject/0x-nextjs-demo-app/README.md

 #### Monetizing Your Swap Integration

-You have full flexibility on the affiliate fees you collect on your trades.
+You have full flexibility to collect affiliate fees on trades going through your swap integration.
 This can be done by setting the `feeRecipient` and `buyTokenPercentageFee` parameters in a Swap API request.

 If you would like to display the fee to your end users separately, just display the amount returned by `grossBuyAmount` * `buyTokenPercentageFee`.

-Learn more about setting it up [here] (https://0x.org/docs/developer-resources/faqs-and-troubleshooting#monetizing-your-swap-integration).
+Learn more about setting up monetization [here](https://0x.org/docs/developer-resources/faqs-and-troubleshooting#monetizing-your-swap-integration).